The I-GAWS internship will not be held during the summer of 2022.

 Interdisciplinary Geospatial Approaches to Watershed Science

-Announcing a National Science Foundation Research Experience for Undergraduates (NSF-REU) in Geography and Spatial Sciences at The University of Iowa for the Summer of 2019.
+A National Science Foundation Research Experience for Undergraduates (NSF-REU) in Geography and Spatial Sciences at The University of Iowa for Summer 2021.

-As students in environmental fields enter the workforce they will confront, at some scale, many of the “grand challenges” that face humankind (e.g.., access to clean water, production of sufficient food, adaptation to change climate).
+Participate in a transformative research experience: as students in environmental fields enter the workforce they will confront, at some scale, many of the “grand challenges” that face humankind, including: access to clean water, production of sufficient food, adaptation to change climate.
 Solutions to such problems require a willingness to embrace alternative and innovative approaches rooted in multiple disciplines, as well as an appreciation for diverse perspectives.
 Students participating in this REU will engage in research focused on the sustainable provision of clean water and food in a Midwest agricultural watershed.
 Students will use team-based approaches to build on this ongoing research to examine issues critical to societies across the nation.

 - Participate in team-based, interdisciplinary, research focused on exploring human-environment interactions.

-- Focus on exploring human impact on water quality and quantity, in an agricultural watershed in eastern Iowa.
+- Focus on exploring human impact on water quality and quantity, in an agricultural watershed in eastern IA.

 - Be exposed to cutting edge geospatial technologies and analytical techniques.